vishnutejainduri/kafka/kafkaConnectDeployment/README.md

 *restart connector (does not reset offsets)* curl -X POST http://$CONNECT_HOST:$CONNECT_PORT/connectors/online-prices-jdbc-source/restart

 VERY IMPORTANT - Delete the NodePort ingress when setup is complete!
+*Note* There is no need to deploy NodePort if you have successfully setup Ingress; NodePort is only for testing purposes.